Asparagus Orange Spinach Salad with Basil Lemon Vinaigrette

-What’s in this salad?
+What’s in this tasty fresh salad?

 The longer you cook the asparagus, the more tender it becomes.
 I like to keep my asparagus tender-crisp as over-cooked asparagus gets too mushy and falls apart too easily making it unpleasant to eat (unless you are making soup with it).

-Healthy asparagus is one of my top vegetables to use, especially when it’s in season (from February to June).
+- Healthy asparagus is one of my top vegetables to use, especially when it’s in season (from February to June).
 These good-for-you green stalks are low in calories, almost fat-free, high in vitamins A, C, E, and K, and a good source of iron and calcium too.

 What’s your favourite way to eat asparagus?
 Raw, boiled, blanched, pan-fried, or roasted?
 For this recipe, I opted to leave the asparagus in their natural form.